-- The Chief Information Security Officer (CISO) for Touro College is Patricia Ciuffo.
+- The Chief Information Security Officer (CISO) for Touro University is Patricia Ciuffo.
 This is communicated both internally and externally for public knowledge.
 The CISO is responsible for understanding the broad impact of privacy, for the implementation of policies and procedures, and handling any complaints.

 (2) IDENTIFYING PURPOSES

-- The primary purposes for the collection of personal information is to deliver services and to keep individuals informed and up-to-date on the activities of Touro College, including programs, services, special events, projects, employment opportunities, solicitations and more through periodic contacts.
+- The primary purposes for the collection of personal information is to deliver services and to keep individuals informed and up-to-date on the activities of Touro University, including programs, services, special events, projects, employment opportunities, solicitations and more through periodic contacts.

 - When personal information that has been collected is to be used for a purpose not initially identified, the new purpose shall be identified prior to use.

 - Personal information may be supplied in connection with a job application or educational inquiry, whether advertised on this website or otherwise, you may provide us with information about yourself, such as a resume or curriculum vitae.
-We may use this information throughout Touro College and its related entities for the purpose of employment consideration or your educational inquiry.
+We may use this information throughout Touro University and its related entities for the purpose of employment consideration or your educational inquiry.
 Except where you tell us not to, we will keep the information for future consideration.

 - If you request something from our website, for example, course materials, educational information, a callback, or specific marketing materials, we will use the information you provide to fulfill your request.
-To help us do this, we may share information, with others, for instance, other parts of Touro College, Touro College 's Educational Partners, financial institutions, shipping companies, postal or government authorities (for example, immigration or customs authorities) involved in fulfillment.
+To help us do this, we may share information, with others, for instance, other parts of Touro University, Touro University's Educational Partners, financial institutions, shipping companies, postal or government authorities (for example, immigration or customs authorities) involved in fulfillment.
 In connection with a transaction we may also contact you as part of our customer satisfaction surveys or for market research purposes.

 - As you can readily discern, this consent is stated in such a manner that individuals supplying personal information can reasonably understand how the information will be used or disclosed.